SaebAmini/saebamini.github.io/_posts/2018-10-30-some-common-.net-asynchronous-programming-misconceptions.md

 ---
 layout: post
 title: Misconceptions Some Programming Common Asynchronous .NET
+published: false
 ---

 Now that I have my cheesy word-play on the title to demonstrate [an inherent trait of asynchronous programming](#you-cant-have-concurrency-with-purely-asynchronous-code) out of the way, let's talk about asynchronous programming in C# and .NET and some of the most common misconceptions around it.